This post may contain affiliate links. If you click them I could receive a small commission at no extra cost to you.

 The last time, we had been caught off guard by the glimpse of a fountain to the left where a massive man made of stone reclined around the basin of a fountain.

 We were determined to see him up close this time, whoever he was.

 At the base of Michelangelo’s sloping stairs, we start up them only to both come to the odd realization that we didn’t remember them being so hard to climb 2 years ago.

 Had we just forgotten?
 Were we really in that worse shape?

 Whatever the case, we pause to take some pictures of the wisteria and draping flowers adorning the way until we finally put our legs in high gear and force our way to the top.

 Welcoming the fragrant breezes of the piazza, we walk to the right and into the tiny ticket office where we proceed to purchase what must have been the “Steve Jobs Special” because 2 iPads and headsets later, we were fumbling around trying to get all of our digital mass through security.

-We had read a review on Trip Advisor that morning highly recommending having an espresso and snack at the museum cafe because of its rooftop views.
+We had read a review on Trip Advisor that morning that highly recommended having an espresso and snack at the museum cafe because of its rooftop views.